 Gary Meyers became a director of the Company in May 2008.
-In April 2012, Mr. Meyers became President and Chief Executive Officer of FusionOps, a provider of cloud based supply chain analytics solutions.
-Mr. Meyers also serves on the board of directors of Oasys Design Systems, an Electronic Design Automation (EDA) firm.
+In April 2012, Mr. Meyers became President and Chief Executive Officer, and member of the board of directors of FusionOps, a provider of cloud based supply chain analytics solutions.
 Mr. Meyers served as Vice President and General Manager, Synplicity Business Group of Synopsys, Inc., a leading supplier of EDA software from May 2008 through April 2010.
 From October 2004 until its acquisition by Synopsys in May 2008, Mr. Meyers served as President and Chief Executive Officer of Synplicity, Inc., a public company supplying EDA tools for the programmable logic market, and from January 2005 until its acquisition as a member of the board of directors of Synplicity.
 From August 2004 to October 2004, he served as Synplicity's President and Chief Operating Officer, and from November 1999 to August 2004, Mr. Meyers served as Synplicity's Vice President of Worldwide Sales.
-Mr. Meyers served on the board of directors of

-SpiraTech Limited prior to its acquisition by Mentor Graphics Corporation and the board of directors of Mentor Graphics Corporation from May 2011 to May 2012.
-He also held a number of senior management positions at LSI Corporation.
+Mr. Meyers served on the board of directors of Oasys Design Systems, an Electronic Design Automation (EDA) firm from February 2011 through its acquisition by Mentor Graphics Corporation in January 2014.
+Mr. Meyers also served on the board of directors of Mentor Graphics Corporation.
+He also held a number of senior sales and marketing management positions at LSI Corporation, a semiconductor firm, from 1988 through 1997.
 Mr. Meyers has an MBA from UCLA, and he received his BSEE, Summa Cum Laude, from the University of Maryland.
 Among other qualifications, Mr. Meyers brings extensive experience in the semiconductor industry, in particular a strong systems level background, as well as executive leadership experience, to the Board of Directors.